 Satay (or Sate as they pronounce it) is another Indonesian dish where meat is grilled, seasoned, and served with spicy sauce.
 The meat is cut into tiny pieces and served on sticks.
 There are many places in Batam for trying out the Satay.

-Last but not least, is Mie Goreng (fried noodles with vegetables and sides of your preference).
-You can even buy Mie Goreng as instant noodles (Indomie) from any supermarket here.
+Last but not least, is noodles – Bakso or Mie Goreng (fried noodles with vegetables and sides of your preference).
+You get these as instant noodles (Indomie) from any supermarket but the stall sheds are something else :)

 Eat Seafood at Golden Prawn and Love Seafood Restaurant